-This report describes and discloses Boliden's materiality aspects and its performance in relation to these aspects, which are considered to be material with reference to Boliden's ability to maintain sustainable and stable processes, to achieve its vision being "a world class metals company", and to fulfil the strategic direction and objectives.
+This analysis describes and discloses Boliden's materiality aspects and its performance in relation to these aspects, which are considered to be material with reference to Boliden's ability to maintain sustainable and stable processes, to achieve its vision of being "a world class metals company", and to fulfil the strategic direction and objectives.
 Boliden shall be among our industry's leading companies in terms of customer satisfaction, efficiency and responsibility.
-This entails an understanding, readiness and progressiveness with regard to aspects deemed to be material
+This entails an understanding, readiness and progressiveness with regard to aspects deemed to be material.

-The net list of material aspects have been identified and prioritized in a process that involved external and internal stakeholders.
+The net list of material aspects has been identified and prioritised in a process that involved external and internal stakeholders.
 The process is described below and is based on Boliden's need to identify new areas of sustainability priorities and to set goals for 2014-2018, and on the Global Reporting Initiative's principles for determining the content of a sustainability report.

 The starting point for identifying material aspects for this sustainability report was Boliden's vision, sustainability priorities and the objectives set in 2013.
 All levels and all areas of Boliden's business have been considered.
 In 2013, an internal programme of work designed to renew Boliden's sustainability priorities and objectives for the period of 2014-2018 was carried out.
-That work included cross-disciplinary discussions, analysis of impact, and its importance in terms of Boliden's overall results.
+That work included cross-disciplinary discussions, impact analysis, and importance in terms of Boliden's overall results.
 Multiple internal experts participated and the areas and objectives were anchored across the organisation and adopted by Group management and Board of Directors.

-In 2014, in order to comply more closely with the demands put forth in the G4 Guidelines, Boliden consulted selected stakeholder groups on both the above work and its the sustainability performance from a broader perspective.
+In 2014 and 2015, in order to comply more closely with the demands put forth in the G4 Guidelines, Boliden consulted selected stakeholder groups on both the above work and its sustainability performance from a broader perspective.
 These stakeholders were asked to comment on Boliden's strategic focus and to put forward potential additional key sustainability issues, opportunities for improvement, and the strengths and weaknesses of existing work.
 The consultation provided ideas on possible improvements to both the sustainability work and its reporting.
-Examples include: enhanced local stakeholder dialogue, clearly defined responsibility in the value chain and better embracing the customer perspective in Boliden's sustainability priorities.
+Examples include: enhanced local stakeholder dialogue, clearly defined responsibility in the value chain, and better embracing of the customer perspective in Boliden's sustainability priorities.
+Follow-up interviews conducted in 2015 confirmed that safety and the environment is a common priority among the majority of stakeholders.
 These dialogues will form the basis for future decisions on sustainability initiatives, whether strategic or operational.
 Overall, the stakeholders confirmed Boliden's sustainability priorities and agreed that they cover the key issues.

-Boliden has laid out the structure and content of its GRI Report 2014 on the basis of these findings and of the GRI's principles concerning materiality and completeness.
+Boliden has laid out the structure and content of its GRI Report 2015 on the basis of these findings and of the GRI's principles concerning materiality and completeness.
 The report discloses:

-- Subjects identified by stakeholders as priorities - Subjects that are crucial in terms of Boliden's ability to achieve its vision, and fulfil its goals, and which are relevant to the prioritised areas and strategies - Major events for Boliden's operations and value chain in 2014 - Performance
+• Subjects identified by stakeholders as priorities

+- Subjects that are crucial in terms of Boliden's ability to achieve its vision, and fulfil its goals, and which are relevant to the prioritised areas and strategies - Major events for Boliden's operations and value chain - Performance